What's in This Hamster Guide

 Because a bored hamster is an unhappy hamster

 One of the most overlooked essentials in hamster care is cage size.
 The larger the floor space, the more opportunities your pet has to burrow, explore, and play.
 While dwarf hamsters can get by with slightly less room, Syrian hamsters require at least 450–600 square inches of uninterrupted floor space to thrive.
-Cages that don’t meet this minimum can lead to behavioral issues like bar biting, constant hiding, or frantic pacing.
+Cages that don’t meet this minimum can lead to behavioral issues like bar biting, constant hiding, or frantic pacing—behaviors that veterinary behaviorists classify as stereotypic, indicating poor welfare.

 Perfect Cage for Syrian Hamsters That Passionately Love to Roam